david-garza/kickstarter-analysis/README.md

 1. Then general trend as goal increases is chance of success decreases.
 To have a channce of 50% or greater for success, goals should be $1,500 or less.

 - What are some limitations of this dataset?

-One huge limitation of this dataset is that the goal amounts are in different currencies.
+One limitation of this dataset is that the goal amounts are in different currencies.
 Therefore, outcomes based on goal isn't a direct apples to apples comparison among the campaigns.
+The Outcome vs Goals plot should be filtered by country to compare similar currencies.

 - What are some other possible tables and/or graphs that we could create?

-An additional Outcomes Based on Launch Date filtered on the subcategory "plays" would be helpful identifiying times of year best suited for "plays".
+1. An additional Outcomes Based on Launch Date filtered on the subcategory "plays" would be helpful identifiying times of year best suited for "plays".

-As mentioned above, the data should also be filtered by country to remove the bias of the different currencies.
+2. As mentioned in the last question, graphs should be filtered by country to account for different currencies.

-Either a table or a chart showing the number of backers by goal bin could be informative.
+3. Either a table or a chart showing the number of backers by goal bin could be informative.
 Especially given that the general trend of success decrease as goal increases, but there are outliers in the 35,000 and 40,000 bin that buck this trend.
-It may be useful to understand if they had single huge backers that made them successes.
+It may be useful to understand if they had single large backers that made them successful.